 Changes in Fish Population and Diversity

-- Species at Risk: Species that cannot adapt quickly to changing temperatures or migrate to new habitats are at a higher risk of decline.
-This includes both freshwater and marine species, affecting biodiversity.
+Species that cannot quickly adapt to changing temperatures or migrate to new habitats are at a higher risk of decline.
+This includes both freshwater and marine species, which impacts biodiversity.
+On the other hand, as some species move into new areas, anglers might encounter fish that were not previously found in their usual fishing spots.
+This could potentially alter local fishing practices and habits.

 Impact on Recreational and Commercial Fishing